-In March 2010, the British Film Council (BFC) ordered its own survey to determine whether audiences preferred their foreign language movies to be dubbed or subtitled.
+In March 2010, the British Film Council (BFC) ordered its own survey to determine whether audiences preferred their foreign language movies to be subtitled or dubbed.
 Working on the BFC’s behalf, OTX Research polled audience members who had just seen the original Swedish version of The Girl with the Dragon Tattoo.
 The researchers visited the Curzon cinema in Mayfair, London, the Vue in Hull and the Odeon Printworks in Manchester.

 Audiences in Hull only had the option of seeing the dubbed film, while in London only the subtitled version was shown.
 In Manchester, audiences had the option of seeing either format.
 The researchers concluded that fans of mainstream cinema, such as blockbusters like Avatar, were most likely to see the dubbed version of the film.
 Meanwhile, those who saw the subtitled version were more likely to have an interest in foreign language and arthouse films.
 In addition, 65% of those who saw the subtitled film watched non-English language movies either a lot or occasionally, compared to 34% of those who saw the dubbed version.